mauriciabad/begursecret/README.md

 1. Add `CREATE EXTENSION IF NOT EXISTS postgis;` to the top
 2. Remove the double quotes (`"`) from `Geometry(Point, 25831)` and `Geometry(MultiLineString, 25831)`.

+Something else:

+The script `db:local:run-db` is not done, it is commented out.

 #### Access to other services

 Ask @mauriciabad for access.